Training Policies And Procedures

 Responsibilities of Supervisees

 It is the responsibility of supervisees to keep current with documentation on all clients.
 At the beginning of the first meeting with a client, the supervisee needs to inform the client that they are a Psychology Intern and being supervised by a Licensed Psychologist at CAPS.
+Supervisees will adhere to guidelines outlined on the CAPS Telesupervision contract and the Reciprocal Supervision Agreement and Goals document signed by both supervisor and supervisee.

-Supervisees are also responsible for completing the Supervision Client Log each week for use in supervision.
+Supervisees are also responsible for completing a Supervision Client Log each week for use in supervision.
 Supervisees must inform their Primary Supervisor of all at-risk clients, all new clients, as well as updating the status of ongoing clients in supervision.
-Interns must immediately consult with one of their individual supervisors when there is concern that a client may be of danger to self or others and/or indicates an inability to care for self (before the client leaves the CAPS premises; see When to consult a supervisor document).
+Interns must immediately consult with one of their individual supervisors when there is concern that a client may be of danger to self or others and/or indicates an inability to care for self (before the client leaves the CAPS premises/virtual room; see When to consult a supervisor document).
 The supervisee must keep track of their hours on a weekly basis to ensure that internship hour requirements are being met.

 Recording of Sessions

-Sessions will only be recorded with the written consent of the client.Once a recording is made, it is transferred to the secure server.
-Recordings must be deleted from the secured server at the point of termination or at the end of the academic year by the intern.
-See the document logitech camera how to for further technical instructions on setting up recordings.
+Sessions will only be recorded with the written consent of the client.
+Once a recording is made, it is transferred to the CAPS dedicated secure server.
+Recordings must be deleted from the secured server by the intern at the end of the month, point of termination, or at the end of the academic year whichever comes first.
+Interns will be using a HIPAA compliant Zoom Health Platform for their remote clinical work, training, and supervision.

 Case Conference Considerations

-In order to address expectations and guidelines for presentations in case conference, please refer to the case conference presentation outline.and case conference evaluation form.
+In order to address expectations and guidelines for presentations in case conference, please refer to the case conference presentation outline. and case conference evaluation form.

 Exit Criteria for Successful Completion of Internship